 Naturally when the time came to say minha we had exactly 10 people in the room including myself and our visitor which put me in an awkward position.
 Knowing that we were short of a minyan we would not be permitted to recite a full repitation of the ‘amida.
 On the other hand, I thought it would be a chillul Hashem for this person’s first experience in an Orthodox synagogue be publicly embarrassed with declaration that he is not in fact Jewish.

 My “game time” decision was to announce that since it was close to sunset we would be daven a heichi keddusha in which there was no repetition, although we did say kaddish and keddusha.
 My reasoning at the time was given the situation how could I best minimize violating religious and personal commandments.
 This was by no means ideal, and saying kaddish and keddusha in such a situation was at odds with the letter of the law (B. Berachot 21b).
-However in this case I considered this to be the best of a bad situation, choosing between not following certain rabbinic laws or publicly humiliating an individual.[3.
-In other communities there may have been more options.
-The people who attended that particular service were, to put it diplomatically, not attuned to nuance and as it was I was yelled at from the back for not doing a full repetition.]
+However, in this case, I considered this to be the best of a bad situation, choosing between not following certain rabbinic laws or publicly humiliating an individual.3

-The point is that these are the sorts of judgement calls which all community rabbis must face from time to time.
-This in my opinion is where the true art and skill of psak halakhah comes to play – how does one best implement halakhah in order to sastisfy the needs of the situation.
-R. Herzfeld’s decision to allow a woman to lead Kabbalat Shabbat may have been valid for his community but for many others it could not even be considered as an option.
+The point is that these are the sorts of judgment calls which all community rabbis must face from time to time.
+This, in my opinion, is where the true art and skill of psak halakhah comes to play – how does one best implement halakhah in order to satisfy the needs of the situation.
+R. Herzfeld’s decision to allow a woman to lead Kabbalat Shabbat may have been valid for his community but for many others, it could not even be considered as an option.